nour-diaa/101-BoringShow/README.md

 5. Create Data object (article.dart) and provide some fixtures (mock data) for initial testing.

-6. Update Scaffold body with List of Text widgets mapped from fixtures data. / _CheckIn 2_
+6. Update Scaffold body with List of Text widgets mapped from fixtures data.
+Using ListTile widget. / _CheckIn 2_

-7. Decided to refactor to use my own data (countries) as use case instead of news.
+7. Refactored to use my own data (countries) as use case instead of news.
 Helps ensure I learn/apply ideas deliberately vs. blind copy / _CheckIn 3_

+8. Added package dependency(url_launcher) in pubspec.yaml.
+Saved to trigger package get/install.
+Imported package in main.dart, ready to use.

+9. Added "onTap" handler to ListTile view to support actions when item in list is tapped.

+10. Learnt about await/async for long-running ops (e.g., url fetching).
+Updated onTap handler to use url_launcher "launch" which opens given URL in the browser (mobile Safari on iOS, default browser on Android) / _CheckIn 4_